 When You and the School District Disagree: The Role of an Independent Educational Evaluation

-School-based psychological evaluations are characterized by a complex process where the parents, child and school staff ideally work together to further understand the child’s strengths and weaknesses, as well as offer recommendations on how to improve current academic functioning.
-Ultimately, the main purpose of the evaluation is to identify whether your child meets eligibility for special education services (e.g., has a learning disability, emotional issues, ADD/ADHD, or an autism spectrum disorder that affect functioning in school) and make appropriate recommendations for interventions and accommodations.
+School-based psychological evaluations are characterized by a complex process where the parents, child and school staff ideally work together to further understand the child’s strengths and weaknesses.
+In addition, offer recommendations on how to improve current academic functioning.
+Ultimately, the main purpose of the evaluation is to identify whether your child meets eligibility for special education services.
+The areas of eligibility can include a learning disability, emotional issues, ADD/ADHD, or an autism spectrum disorder that affect functioning in school.
+As a result, appropriate recommendations for interventions and accommodations are made.

 In some circumstances, you may not agree with the findings from the school-based report.
 Some possible reasons include: